ufidon/java/mod5/README.md

   - synchronization wrapper implemented using the synchronized keyword
   - replace old Vector, Stack and Hashtable with ArrayList, LinkedList and Map respectively
 - the iterator is fail-fast by throwing java.util.ConcurrentModificationException
-  - avoid by creating a synchronized collection object and acquire]ing a lock on the object when traversing it
+  - avoid by creating a synchronized collection object and acquiring a lock on the object when traversing it
   ```java
   Set mySet = Collections.synchronizedSet(new HashSet());
   synchronized(mySet){